bethanyryalls/password-generator/README.md

     - Length of password: at least 10 characters but no more than 64
     - Whether the user wants to include: Lowercase, uppercase, numeric or special characters
 3. Code should validate for each input and at least one character type should be selected
-4. Once all prompt are answered the password should be generated and displayed to the page.
+4. Once all prompts are answered the password should be generated and displayed to the page.

 To visit the website, [please click this link.](https://bethanyryalls.github.io/password-generator/)